JamalJamesI/CovidAZData/README.md

 # CovidAZData

 These are files of data that I have pulled from the AZDHS dashboard.
-These data comes with no guarantees that they match the AZDHS data.
+These data come with no guarantees that they match the AZDHS data.